 However, it is just as possible that it was deliberately introduced.
-Rachel Gagnon, co-coordinator of the Ontario Invasive Plant Council told me that a geno study might determine the origin of the Kingsville Kudzu patch.
+Rachel Gagnon, co-coordinator of the Ontario Invasive Plant Council, told me that a gene study might determine the origin of the Kingsville Kudzu patch.
 “They will be looking to see if the plant originated from Ohio and if it did possibly float across the lake”.
-However, John Adams, the Mayor of Leamington advised me that it is his understanding that the kudzu was actually planted by the homeowner to protect the shoreline.
+However, John Adams, the Mayor of Leamington, advised me that it is his understanding that the Kudzu was actually planted by the homeowner to protect the shoreline.

-Declared a noxious weed in the US in 1998, so far there is no such designation in Canada.
-Brent Ross, spokesperson for OMAFRA stated that “It is premature for OMAFRA to declare Kudzu a noxious weed in Ontario”.
-So, for the foreseeable future, kudzu remains a legal plant in Ontario.
+Declared a noxious weed in the US in 1998, so far, there is no such designation in Canada.
+Brent Ross, the spokesperson for OMAFRA, stated that “It is premature for OMAFRA to declare Kudzu a noxious weed in Ontario”.
+So, for the foreseeable future, Kudzu remains a legal plant in Ontario.

 Brent confirmed that they are working with researchers at U of T to determine the origin of the Kudzu in Kingsville, but there is no guarantee that the source will be identified.
 OMAFRA is also working with the Ministry of the Environment, the Ministry of Natural Resources and other stakeholders to determine what they want to do about this small patch of Kudzu.

 Researchers are still unsure just how extensive this atmospheric pollution will be, but Thomas Sharkey, a botanist at the University of Wisconsin-Madison, believes there is a danger to human health.
 “Childhood asthma is at an all-time high,” he notes.
-Hickman has also found that kudzu causes small increases in emissions of N2O which is 300 times more potent a greenhouse gas than carbon dioxide.”
-(New Scientist, 11/8/2007)
+Hickman has also found that Kudzu causes small increases in emissions of N2O, which is 300 times more potent greenhouse gas than carbon dioxide.”

 From her observation of pictures of the kudzu patch in Leamington, Heather believes it has likely been established for about 10 years.
 She will know more about this specific patch after she visits it herself.

-She believes that there is no need to panic, but states: “We do need to take action to eliminate kudzu entirely.
+She believes that there is no need to panic but states: “We do need to take action to eliminate kudzu entirely.
 While it may not be a problem now, it will be in the future”.
-As to potential use of kudzu as a biofuel: “The results of a study last year are clear in stating that it can be used as a biofuel as part of the eradication process, the benefit being that it pays for its own eradication”.
+As to the potential use of Kudzu as a biofuel: “The results of a study last year are clear in stating that it can be used as a biofuel as part of the eradication process, the benefit being that it pays for its own eradication”.

 Her concern regarding Soybean Rust is that on an infected plant, while the leaves certainly die off in the winter, they tend to fall beneath the vines and, covered with snow, they may retain enough warmth to harbour the pathogen.

 Heather went further in regard to invasive species by also mentioning Japanese Honeysuckle (Lonicera japonica).
-This is a vine that was introduced as an ornamental in the US in the early 1800’s.
+This is a vine that was introduced as an ornamental in the US in the early 1800s.
 It is quite common in Toronto gardens and, no doubt, in other locations in Ontario.
-It too is a rampant grower that colonizes the shady understory where kudzu cannot grow.
-In some regions the plant retains its leaves throughout the winter, giving it an added advantage over native species.
-In the US, the two plants are often found together, with the honeysuckle in the shade and kudzu in sun.
+It, too, is a rampant grower that colonizes the shady understory where Kudzu cannot grow.
+In some regions, the plant retains its leaves throughout the winter, giving it an added advantage over native species.
+In the US, the two plants are often found together, with the honeysuckle in the shade and Kudzu in the sun.